MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup-tenant-hygiene.md

 ## Managing the 'default environment'

 Every tenant in the Power Platform has a unique environment called the default environment, which is where organic growth of apps and cloud flows typically occurs.
 While the default environment can't be deleted, it can be renamed to better communicate its intended purpose.
-To better manage access, data loss prevention, and cross-tenant isolation, consider securing the environment.
 One of the first steps in establishing control over the default environment is identifying the business value and risk of its components, as well as identifying any unused apps and flows.
-This can help you determine which apps should be moved to more appropriate environments or levels of support.
-Additionally, consider quarantining apps that aren't compliant and creating a process for cleaning up orphaned resources, such as apps and flows without an owner.
-The Power BI dashboard can also be used to identify the most popular apps within your organization.
+This can help you determine which apps should be moved to more appropriate environments or levels of support

+Additionally, consider quarantining apps that aren't compliant and creating a process for cleaning up orphaned resources, such as apps and flows without an owner (see clean up orphaned resources).
+The Power BI dashboard in the CoE Starter Kit can also be used to identify the most popular apps within your organization.

 ### More information about managing the default environment